graphix-asterixdb/graphix-asterixdb.github.io/docs/installation.md

     mvn clean package -DskipTests
     ```
 4. AsterixDB should now be packaged (and Graphix installed)!
-    Navigate to binaries folder and start a 1-node AsterixDB cluster with a Graphix configuration file.
+    Navigate to the `bin` folder and start a 1-node AsterixDB cluster with a Graphix configuration file.
     ```bash
     PROJECT_SOURCE=$(pwd)
     cd asterixdb/asterix-server/target/asterix-server-*-SNAPSHOT-binary-assembly/apache-asterixdb-*-SNAPSHOT/bin